MoustafaConan/AgoloTask/README.md

 # Agolo Task
-This is a repo of the GUI task Agolo Task Supscription Page
+This is a repo of the GUI task Agolo Task Subscription Page

 **TECHNOLOGIES USED**